 As part of our commitment to considering community issues with our students, we have introduced a weekly activity based on the local, national and international community.
 Some weeks, this will involve students taking part in a discussion about an issue which is currently affecting our society, for example bullying, terrorism or poverty.
 There will also be work on chosen charities, perhaps taking part in fundraising planning or learning more about the work of the charity.
 We will also use some of these sessions to contribute to our local community, perhaps by supporting a local initiative or organisation.

 Weekly community builders are games or activities specifically aimed at building the relationships between students of different ages, as well as developing important cross-curricular skills such as listening, communication, teamwork and leadership.

-About every six weeks, subject teachers report on the progress of every student in the academy.
+On three occasions throughout the year (Data collection 1, 2 and 3), subject teachers report on the progress of every student in the academy.
 In addition to updating parents on their child’s progress in every subject, this gives tutors the opportunity to consider how their tutees are doing and what steps need to be taken to ensure that every student reaches their potential.